 Alternative Uses for Photoshop Displacement Maps

 Most commonly text and graphics have displacement maps added to them.
 You can also use other photos.

 Using displacement mapping you can create, among other things, more realistic looking reflections, design packaging and add tattoos to people.

-In this example I have clear cut a photo of a frangipani flower to use as a tattoo on the girl’s arm.
+In this example, I have clear cut a photo of a frangipani flower to use as a tattoo on the girl’s arm.
 Simply adding the flower image as a new layer without any adjustments looks very unnatural, as illustrated in the image above.

-Adding the same photo by applying the steps I have outlined leads to a far more realistic result.
+Adding the same photo by applying the steps I have outlined leads to a more realistic result.
 You can see this difference in the image below.

-Starting out with a clear idea in mind for how you want your finished photo to look after you have applied a displacement map is helpful.
+Starting out with a clear idea in mind for how you want your finished photo to look after you have applied a displacement map in Photoshop is helpful.
 You need to know what you are aiming for.